nguyen2568/student-show-case/README.md

 5. **WebSocket Broadcast**: Real-time updates sent to user dashboard
 6. **Database Update**: User statistics and achievements updated

-## 🤝 Contributing
+## 👥 Team

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+This project was developed individually by Giang Nguyen Truong.

 ## 📄 License

-This project is part of a student innovation showcase and is available for educational purposes.

-## 👥 Team

-This project was developed as part of an innovation project showcasing IoT integration, modern web development, and environmental sustainability.
+This project was created with the purpose of helping people understand environmental protection.
+This project belongs to me, and everyone is welcome to clone and use it without requiring permission from me.
+Feel free to use this project for educational purposes and to promote environmental awareness.

 ## 🆘 Support